needle-cookbooks/chef-sensu-admin/README.md

 `node.sensu.admin.release` - specifies revision of sensu-admin to deploy

 `node.sensu.admin.base_path` - path where sensu-admin will be deployed, defaults to '/opt/sensu/admin'

+`node.sensu.admin.frontend` - 'nginx', 'apache' or 'none' for user facing http - defaults to 'nginx'. 'none' does not install a frontend which could allow for integration with othe existing frontend proxys.

 ## TODO